 A drip edge is the piece of metal that hangs at the very bottom of your roof and goes into the gutter.
 It ties the gutter to your roof so water doesn’t come behind the gutter and go down into your fascia.

 There are plenty more, but I’ll leave it there for now.
-If you have any roof jargon questions, just give Roof Life of Oregon a call.
+If you have any roof jargon questions, just contact Roof Life of Oregon today.